islommuhammad/Exadel-Tasks/Task4/README.md

 * First image is my webserver image, To run 5 nodes of first image I used "*--scale webserver=5*" keyword
 * Second image is Jetty java app
 * Last image is official MySql image
-* Java app run after a successful run of MySQL container
+* Java app runs after a successful run of MySQL container
         depends_on:
         - docker-mysql